 - If hunting without a light, the use of a light gathering ("starlight") scope is legal on any firearm listed below.

-- You may use any handgun or bow.
+- You may use a handgun, bow, or crossbow.

 - You may use a shotgun loaded with shot (any size).